 I attended three sprints.
 Each one focused on six different types of posts with examples and ideas.
 So, I now have notes and ideas for 18 posts.
 More importantly, I gained the enthusiasm to start again.

 Working online, whether blogging or otherwise can sometimes be lonely, so I find that surrounding yourself with other writers on a regular basis helps enormously to keep going.

 Via a Facebook group, we shared ideas and encouraged each other.
-The feedback, exchange of ideas and buzz of excitement was motivating.
+The feedback, exchange of ideas and buzz of excitement was incredible.

-Find out more about the Problogger Content Sprint
+To find out more about the Problogger Content Sprint, click here.

 Disclaimer: At the time of writing this post, I am not an affiliate for Problogger which means there’s no commission or payment involved for this post, just a desire to share what has been a very good experience and great value for money.